beginning of content

 When should I see my doctor?

-Your doctor or healthcare professional will assess you and work out if you need further tests.
-If required, they can refer you to a local service and provide necessary follow-up care.
+Your doctor or another healthcare professional will assess you and work out if you need further tests.
+If needed, they can refer you to a local service and provide necessary follow-up care.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.